dmprotocolai/dungeon-master-protocol/README.md

 3. Compare results to the benchmarks

 The browser scripts and utilities are open-source (MIT).
-The full narrative protocol and research logic are partially proprietary and licensed for non-commercial use only [LICENSE-CODE.txt](./LICENSE-CODE.txt).
+The full narrative protocol and research logic are partially proprietary and licensed for non-commercial use only.
+See [License](#-license--usage) for details.

 ---